 Bear hunting also helps manage the population.
 Maine has a healthy and stable population of black bears – the largest in the eastern United States, in fact.
 Since black bears do not have any natural predators, it would be very easy for the population to grow to an unsustainable level, leading to starvation, disease, and death.
 Bear hunting helps keep the population at a number where bears and their environment stay healthy.

 Who can hunt or trap a bear?

 We do not limit the number of bear permits issued to hunters due to the abundance of bears in the State.
 Anyone who has the necessary hunting or trapping license and a bear permit can hunt or trap bears in Maine.
 To obtain a license, new hunters must complete a hunter/trapper safety course, demonstrating their capabilities to properly and safely hunt or trap bears.

 Residents: Prior to the November deer firearms season, in addition to a hunting or trapping license, you need a bear hunting or trapping permit.
-If you have a hunting license during the November deer firearms season, you can harvest a bear or a deer (this is the only time you can hunt a bear without a bear permit).
+If you have a hunting license during the November deer firearms season, you can harvest a bear (this is the only time you can hunt a bear without a bear permit).

 Nonresidents: In addition to a hunting or trapping license, you need a bear permit to harvest a bear anytime during the fall bear hunting and trapping season.
 If you wish to harvest a bear with dogs, you must hire a State of Maine-licensed Professional Bear Hunting Guide.

 Bear trapping under the authority of a hunting license: View bear trapping permit requirements.See guide requirement for big game hunters from New Brunswick or Quebec